-There are several different lavender fields in Kuki City, mostly within the vicinity of City Hall.
+There are several different lavender fields in Kuki City, mostly within the vicinity of City Hall Shobu Branch.
 Between them they grow three different type of lavender: Hidcote (English lavender), Lavandula Grosso (French lavender) and Lavandula stoechas (Spanish lavender).
 The site at Kuki City Hall, known as Lavender Street, grows all three lavender types.
-The majority of them are in, or very nearly in, full bloom already.
 There is also a “lavender hill” in nearby Shirasagi Park with mainly Hidcote / English lavender.
-They are also blooming, but not at full bloom yet.
 In total, they estimate there is about 11,000 lavender in Kuki City.

-The lavender fields by Kuki City Hall are on Google Maps as Lavender Street.
+The lavender fields by Kuki City Hall Shobu Branch are on Google Maps as Lavender Street.
 On the Kuki City website they refer to the “lavender flower bed”, “lavender embankment” and “lavender garden”.
 Essentially all three are the lavender around the city hall marked on maps as lavender street.
 They typically bloom from mid June to the end of June.
-However, they are well early in 2021.
-On my visit on June 8th the Hidcote was already in full bloom.
+However, they were well early when I visited in 2021.
+On my visit on June 8th 2021 the Hidcote was already in full bloom.
 Even the French lavender was practically in full bloom.
-According to the official website, some but not all of the Hidcote is actually even past best viewing now.
+They are not quite as early this year (2022), but they have started showing signs of blooming earlier than the average year.

 Shirasagi Park is separate to the City Hall area lavender, but it is within walking distance.
 The park is split either side of a minor road.
 There is a footbridge in the park connecting each side.
 The North end of the park has a water feature and a playground.
 South of the road that divides the park is lavender hill.